-• whether individuals outside of the protected class received more favorable treatment.
+- Whether there was an adverse impact on the individual's work or education environment; and - Whether individuals outside of the protected class received more favorable treatment.
 If the first two conditions are met, the Office of Equity will consider whether there is a legitimate, non-discriminatory reason for the action.